omni360/extrusiongen/README.md

 Changelog
 ---------

+[2014-08-13] v0.3.8
+ - Added the show_bezier_input_dialog() to the main.js file.
+ - Added a new item to the Help menu: 'Paste Bezier String ...'

 [2014-08-12] v0.3.7
  - Added a key handler class: IKRS.ExtrusiongenKeyHandler.
  - Added an extended key event class: IKRS.KeyEvent.
- - Added the function loadOptimalPrintingSettings() to the main.js.
+ - Added the function loadOptimalPrintingSettings() to the main.js file.
- - Added the function _applyParamsToMainForm() to the main.js.
+ - Added the function _applyParamsToMainForm() to the main.js file.
- - Added the function loadOptimalPrintingSettings() to the main.js.
+ - Added the function loadOptimalPrintingSettings() to the main.js file.
  - Press [Ctrl] + [Alt] + [P] to restore the optimal 3D printing settings.

 [2014-08-06] v0.3.6